NEWSPAPERS (1683-1688)

 Amsterdam the 3rd of August.
 The ships of Christoffel and Mattheus, which were stuck in the ice last year and wintered in Greenland, both arrived at Middelburg, in Zeeland, and were manned by the folks of the Zeeland Greenlandsailors; which suffered a lot of inconvenience, one was killed by a bear, and others badly beaten, as is said here.
 The ship the Vergulde Klock from Hoorn stayed in Greenland.
 Several other ships and vessels from Greenland have also arrived from the east.

-Amsterdam the 19th of August. ... although nothing (has been confirmed) of the rumor, whether 8 or 10 ships in Greenland got stuck in the ice.
+Amsterdam the 19th of August. ... nothing (has been confirmed) of the rumor, whether 8 or 10 ships in Greenland got stuck in the ice.

 Amsterdam the 24th of August.
 Our Greenland sailers are now coming in every day, many with good catches.